Mostafa-Ragab/Face-recognitionapp/README.md

 # Face-recognitionapp
-for the first project in React
+JavaScript app for face detection and face recognition in the browser and nodejs